 The audience takes place in the Audience Hall in the months with less visitors such as November and mid-January to early March, otherwise the Audience with the Pope is held on St. Peter’s square, even in bad weather.
 If the weather is very bad, the audience may be split and some visitors will be seated in the Audience Hall and another part in St Peter’s Basilica.

 Access to the audience

-Since January 2019, the general audience begins half an hour earlier.
+The general audience begins at 9:30.
 The entrance to the general audience begins at 7 am and ends at 9 am.
-After 9 am the entrance to the general audience is closed.
+After 9 am sometimes the entrance to the general audience is closed.
 There are the usual security checks at the entrance.
-You may bring beverages with you, but no dangerous objects such as sticks, scissors or knives.
+You may bring beverages in plastic bottles with you, but no dangerous objects such as sticks, scissors or knives.
 Also the dress code must be observed, shoulders and knees must be covered!